 6. Infants less than a year old do not attempt blind finger swift.

 7. Call for specialized help (911).

 8. Use back blows or chest thrusts to clear the obstruction.

 9. If the infant falls unconscious, start the basic life support procedure.

-CPR and Basic Life Support Training
+CPR and Basic Life Support Training:

 Basic Life Support training is covered under CPR and AED training programs.
 These programs are available online at an affordable cost and follow the latest guidelines of the American Heart Association.
 There are various advantages of taking online CPR certification over in-person training.
-If you choose an online CPR course, you can acquire the same level of skills at a fair price at your convenience.
+If you choose an online BLS and CPR certification course, you can acquire the same level of skills at a fair price at your convenience.